 Therefore hard pruning is usually not a successful way of dealing with the problem.
 In short the renovating process will have to be spread out over a period of 3 to 4 years.
 Even so at the same time one has to do everything possible to keep the trees cropping well.
 This is of great importance because to control tree size, it is important that a major part of the tree’s energy resources is used in fruit production and not for surplus wood production.

 In summary, the questions listed above have to be looked at first of all.
 Only after having determined the answers can you make a realistic risk assessment.
 The outcome of the overall risk assessment evaluation will determine if renovating the orchard will be worthwhile.
-You can contact me if you need help with this sort of problem.

 Is it worth restoring an old tree?